 Forms are available in the Health Center if medication is needed during the school day.
 Each bottle of medication must be in the original container and the medication form filled out and on file in the Health Center.
-Inhalers, self-administered Epi-Pens, and diabetic management medication and equipment may be carried if the proper medication form has been filled out and placed on file in the Health Center.
+Inhalers and self-administered -Epi-PensTM may be carried if the proper medication form has been filled out and placed on file in the Health Center.
 Medication may not be shared with others.
-Failure to follow these rules could lead to consequences, including suspension or expulsion.
-(Policy 5-404)
+Failure to follow these rules could lead to consequences, including suspension or expulsion